bbangert/beaker/beaker/docs/caching.rst

 The more elegant system, introduced in Beaker 1.3, is to use the :ref:`cache decorators <decorator_api>`, these also support the use of :term:`Cache Regions`.

+Introduced in Beaker 1.5 is a more flexible :func:`~beaker.cache.cache_region` decorator capable of decorating functions for use with Beaker's :ref:`cache_regions` **before** Beaker has been configured.
+This makes it possible to easily use Beaker's region caching decorator on functions in the module level.

 Creating the CacheManager Instance